ruptz/Rup-Delivery/README.md

 - Payout ranges and framework preferences can be configured in the `config.lua` file.
 - Adjust the payout ranges to balance the economy of your server.
 - Choose between the `qb-core` or `ESX` framework based on your server's setup.
+- Can change where you start the Jobs and where the vehicles spawn.
+- Can change where you deliver packages aswell.

 ## Dependencies